zedlopez/i7doc/i7handbook/ch1.md

 If you want to see what’s in the room with you, you can use the command LOOK (this can be abbreviated L).
 When you LOOK, you’ll read a description of the room and its contents.
-In general, you can only see what’s in the room with you; you can’t see into any other rooms.
+In general, you can only see what’s in the room with you -- you can’t see into any other rooms.
 Some games have windows you can look through, but basically windows have to be “faked” using some clever programming tricks.